ovh/docs/pages/cloud/nutanix/23-ovh-gateway-doc/guide.es-us.md

 #### General information

-The VM is based on Ubuntu 18.04.5 LTS (Bionic).
+The VM is based on Ubuntu 20.04 LTS (“ The Focal Fossa ”).

+> [!primary]
+> The gateway is built on the basis of *Daily Build* cloud images of Ubuntu.
+> The file used is downloaded directly from the Ubuntu servers: <https://cloud-images.ubuntu.com/focal/current/focal-server-cloudimg-amd64.img> then customised using cloud-init.

+> [!primary]
+> OVHcloud recommends that you replace this gateway with one of your choice.

-OVHgateway has a lightweight design, using 2 NICs, 1 vCPU, 1 GB memory and a 11 GiB disk.
+The OVHgateway has a lightweight design, with 2 NICs, 1 vCPU, 1 GB of memory and 20 GiB of disk space.

-`ens3` is the interface for the external network and owns the Failover IP address.<br>
+`ens3` is the interface for the external network and owns the Additional IP address.<br>
 `ens4` is the interface for the internal network.

 OVHcloud teams have customised the VM with an *IPTABLES* script.

 > [!primary]
 > There is no way to connect with SSH or any other protocol.
+> It is also not possible to log from the console via Prism Central.
 >

 > [!primary]